 The festival of the Gràcia district is one of the most celebrated festivals during August in Barcelona.
 It is a popular festival that lasts for several days, with a wide range of activities, such as concerts, workshops and shows.
 The highlight of the festival is the traditional competition when streets are decorated and compete to achieve first place.

 Besides the decorated streets, at the squares you have the option to hear live music, dance and taste typical gastronomy of the city.

-From 3rd to 13th February, Barcelona will once again become the literary crime capital of Europe with a new edition of BCNegra.
-La Rambla de Barcelona will take this year the main role, and a select number of leading crime writers will take part in round tables and discussions that will enable the general public to get to know their favorite authors.
+Barcelona will once again become the literary crime capital of Europe with a new edition of BCNegra.
+A select number of leading crime writers will take part in round tables and discussions that will enable the general public to get to know their favorite authors.

 The best in current electronic music and EDM (Electronic Dance Music) is showcased, once more at the Platja del Fòrum and the Parc de la Pau in Barcelona, at this year's Barcelona Beach Festival 2022.
 Each year, this festival gains in reputation as the greatest contemporary dance music extravaganza, with line-ups that bring together the very best Spanish and international DJs.
+This year you will be able to enjoy with Armin van Buuren, Don Diablo, Marshmello, an much more.
 In an incomparable setting with the beach as a backdrop, and nearly 14 hours of uninterrupted music, the BBF has established itself as the best one-day electronic music festival in Spain.

 You may be also interested

 - Skip the line!